 - Look ‘over the wall’.
 Whenever you walk, make sure that your head is up and you are looking straight ahead - almost as if you’re looking over a wall.
 If your head is in the correct position, you will be well on the way to aligning your whole body correctly.

 - Pull your shoulders back.
 By contracting the muscles in between your shoulder blades when you walk, you will be able to pull your shoulders back and avoid the ‘slumped look’.

 - Switch on your core.
 Look to partially activate your core muscles whenever you move, so that your abdomen is held in.
 This will protect your lower back from discomfort, as well as help to keep your body stable.

 - Sit on a stability ball.
-Try swapping your chair at work for a stability ball (if you’re allowed!).
+Try swapping your chair at work for a stability ball.
 Focus on sitting upright at all times, as the tiny correctional movements that you have to continually make to counteract the ball’s constant instability will help you to build strength and endurance in your core muscles.

 - Elevate your monitor.
 Many people simply position their computer monitor on their desk without any thought as to long-term ergonomics.
 Try to site your monitor high, level with your eyeline, so that you are forced to sit upright and with a straight back.
 Although this will be tiring at first, your body will soon adapt to the position as your core strength improves.

 Better posture from exercising